keokilee/makahiki/README.markdown

 * Run `python setup.py install` to install Django CAS to your PYTHONPATH.

 ## Obtaining the Kukui Cup Pinax source
 * Getting this project requires Git.
-Find a package for your operating system at the [Git download page](http://git-scm.com/download).
+Find a package for your operating system at the [GitHub install wiki](http://help.github.com/git-installation-redirect).
 * Once Git is installed, cd into the directory that will hold the code.
+* If you wish to commit to the Kukui Cup Pinax project, you will need to create an account at [GitHub](http://github.com).
+Then, you will need to set up your [SSH keys](http://help.github.com/key-setup-redirect) and your [email settings](http://help.github.com/git-email-settings/).
-* Type `git clone git@github.com:keokilee/kukui-cup-pinax.git` to create a folder called "kukui-cup-pinax" and download the files.
+* Once you set those up, you should be able to check out the code by typing `git clone git@github.com:keokilee/kukui-cup-pinax.git`.
+This will create the new folder and download the code from the repository.

 ## Running the server for the first time
 * cd into the kukui-cup-pinax folder.